When designing or upgrading a system which relies on a network, bandwidth is always a concern.

 Step 18:To find a working number of HMI’s for this system, reduce the number of PanelView Plus units down until you can press “Compute” and not have a red result for CIP connections.
 In my test below I maxed out at three PVPlus units.

-I hope the above step by step walkthrough of using the Ethernet/IP Capacity Tool is helpful.
-If you have any comments or questions on this tool please feel free to leave using the “leave a reply” form at the bottom of this page.
+I hope the above step by step walk-through of using the Ethernet/IP Capacity Tool is helpful.
+If you have any comments or questions on this tool please feel free to leave using the “post a comment or question” link below.